 Xiphias gladius (swordfish) is a large epipelagic fish with a wide distribution across all the world's oceans and with a high tolerance to temperature ranges (Nakamura, 1985).
 Xiphias gladius can exceed 4 m total length and weight more than 400 kg.
 ICCAT considers X. gladius to be divided into three different stocks: North Atlantic, South Atlantic and Mediterranean (ICCAT, 2006).
 However, recent studies suggest that the assumption of a single homogeneous stock in the North Atlantic may be overly simplistic (Abascal et al., 2015).
 Xiphias gladius is an important commercial fish species, which is mainly fished with surface longlines.
-The average X. gladius catch in the Atlantic (2010-2017) was approximately 32 000 tonnes (ICCAT, 2019).
-In the North Atlantic, the distribution of fishing effort strongly overlaps with the MAR (Queiroz et al., 2016).
+The average X. gladius catch in the Atlantic, the distribution of fishing effort strongly overlaps with the MAR (Queiroz et al., 2016).
 Xiphias gladius is known to migrate between subtropical and temperate waters of the North and South Atlantic (Figure 9.14), although tag and recapture studies do not appear to demonstrate extensive transatlantic migrations (Brown, 1995; Garcia-Cortés et al., 2003; Sperling et al., 2005).
 Xiphias gladius display clear diel vertical patterns, feeding at 300-600 m during the day and staying in the mixed layer at night (Abascal et al., 2015).